 "Frankly we do not know if it helped them, made any difference, or even delayed their recovery," said Dr. Bruce Ribner, director of Emory University Hospital’s infectious disease unit, where Brantly and Writebol were treated.

-Canada has pulled a small team of scientists from Sierra Leone because unaffiliated people at the team’s hotel were diagnosed with Ebola, according to the Associated Press.
+text: Canada has pulled a small team of scientists from Sierra Leone because unaffiliated people at the team’s hotel were diagnosed with Ebola, according to the Associated Press.
 The three-person team will stay in isolation for 21 days even though none of them has shown symptoms of the virus.

 The World Health Organization also announced that it would pull workers from Kailahun, Sierra Leone, after a WHO employee unexpectedly contracted the disease.
 That employee, who did not treat patients, is receiving treatment in Germany.